yeoldegrove/osism.github.io/docs/guides/configuration-guide/ceph.md

 OSISM has the two playbooks `ceph-configure-lvm-devices` and `ceph-create-lvm-devices` available.

-1. For each Ceph storage node edit the file `inventory/host_vars/<nodename>.yml` add a configuration like the following to it:
+1. For each Ceph storage node edit the file `inventory/host_vars/<nodename>.yml` add a configuration like the following to it.
+Ensure that no `devices` parameter is present in the file.

    ```
    # optional percentage of VGs to leave free,